I'd like a one-to-one session but I am not sure what to choose. Can you help?

 There are two ways we can approach yoga nidra:

-Classic yoga nidra
+1. Classic yoga nidra

 A practice in which you simply listen and ‘receive’.
 This is usually how I begin working with clients, and is the same form of yoga nidra as I teach to groups in my workshops and retreat.

-Yoga nidra dyads
+2. Yoga nidra dyads

+A more interactive version of yoga nidra, where you tell me about the sensations and thoughts that arise during the practice.
 Dyads take yoga nidra beyond the deeply healing and restful experience of simply receiving, and invite you to stay connected to your feelings.
 It can be more intense way of working, but for those who feel ready to tackle the emotional roots of their challenges, if can be a very effective way of helping feelings to shift.

 Both kinds of yoga nidra may focus on: